Wyoming Power of Attorney Forms

 Use for: Giving a person the power to act as a child’s guardian for a certain amount of time.
 Used by parents that will be away from their children.

 Use for: Having a person handle matters relating to their car or truck, such as registering or selling the vehicle.

 Use for: Granting a person with the ability to sign documents relating to the sale, purchase, refinance, or other activity relating to a home or building.

 Download – Adobe PDF

-- Power of Attorney For Health Care / Medical Power of Attorney (§ 35-22-403) – A Principal must sign the POA (or expressly direct another individual to sign it on their behalf in their presence).
-The POA must be acknowledged before a Notarial Officer or signed by at least two (2) witnesses, who must make the declaration, in substance, that is stated in § 35-22-403.
+- Power of Attorney For Health Care / Medical Power of Attorney (§ 35-22-403) – The POA must be signed by the principal (or expressly direct another individual to sign it on their behalf in their presence), notarized, and/or signed by at least two (2) witnesses,